 Social Implications of Precarious Work

-The Social Implications of Precarious Work is a joint project of FEPS (Federation of European Progressive Studies) and TASC.
+The Social Implications of Precarious Work is a joint project of FEPS (Foundation for European Progressive Studies) and TASC.

 There is a growing awareness of the extent of precarious work – especially for young adults.
 According to the negative view, more and more young people are being locked into insecure employment.
 Jobs that were once a job for life have become a job for the week – if you’re lucky.
 According to a more positive alternative perspective, young people are now self-starting individuals who can now build their portfolio careers and take responsibility for their own futures.